johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-03-05-caching-and-cache-busting-with-requirejs.md

 ![](http://1.bp.blogspot.com/-WTNrPPyeMTY/UxcRTQpqM3I/AAAAAAAAAhk/ICvFXxji3FY/s320/newDateSolution.png)

-](<http://1.bp.blogspot.com/-WTNrPPyeMTY/UxcRTQpqM3I/AAAAAAAAAhk/ICvFXxji3FY/s1600/newDateSolution.png>)Oh yeah!
+Oh yeah!
 We’re cache-busting like gangbusters!

 So now let’s comment out our existing urlArgs (which represents the Development solution from Phil’s answer) and replace it with a fixed value like this: